T-Clement/nosql-sql-movies-app/readme.md

     - use REDIS to cache genre of movies
     - add movie post store route
     - update an actor name in MongoDB and update his name in all movies related to him
+    - cascade on delete for SQL and Mongo(unset)

 - FRONTEND :
     - add Router